A rare adventure amidst towering mountains

 The variety on the trek, grand views and terrific mountain settings make this one of the great treks in India.

-Surrounded by mountains and deodar forests, overlooking the thunderous Bhagirathi river and the thin air – Gangotri, the base camp, makes a stunning setting.
+You stay overnight at Dharali but the trek begins at Gangotri the following morning.
 Gangotri is known as the source of river Ganga (the actual source being Gaumukh), which is known as Bhagirathi here.

 It is said that King Bhagirath prayed to Lord Shiva for salvation of the souls of his 60,000 sons.
 Shiva obliged and requested Goddess Ganga to release her water, which purified the ashes of Bhagirath’s sons.
 This mythological story elevated the status of River Ganga as a means to purify one’s soul.